-Re-election of Fredrik Lundberg, Bengt Kjell, Johnny Alvarsson, Katarina Martinson, Ulf Lundahl, Krister Mellvé and Lars Petterson.
-Eva Färnstrand has announced that she is not available for re-election.
-Annica Bresky is proposed to be elected as a new board member.
+Re-election of Fredrik Lundberg, Bengt Kjell, Ulf Lundahl, Katarina Martinson, Krister Mellvé and Lars Petterson.
+Annica Bresky and Johnny Alvarsson are not available for re-election.
+Susanna Campbell and Bo Annvik are proposed to be elected as new board members.

 Fredrik Lundberg is proposed to be re-elected as Chairman of the Board.

 Re-election of PricewaterhouseCoopers AB as auditor of the company for the period until the end of the Annual General Meeting of 2018, in accordance with the recommendation from the Audit Committee.

 B.IV The Board’s proposed guidelines for compensation and other terms of employment for senior executives